 Full Body Beginner Workout Program Notes

 You will be doing 2 warmup sets followed by 2 working sets for the main lifts- barbell squat, barbell bench press, and barbell rows.
-For the remaining lifts you will be doing 1-2 sets.
+For the remaining lifts you will be doing 1-2 sets of every exercise.
 It may not seem like much, but unlike most workout routines, you are training every muscle group three times per week.
 It is important to take a rest day in between each workout for this reason.

-The workout routine should be followed in the order it is shown on the spreadsheet as this delivers the best results.
+The Allpros beginner routine should be followed in the order it is shown on the spreadsheet as this delivers the best results.
 You don’t want to not have enough energy to squat or exhaust the wrong muscle group prior training your main lifts.

 You will gain strength and build muscle with this routine by increasing training volume and weight over time.
-However, you also need to support your workout routines with the right rest and nutrition to grow.
+However, you also need to support your strength training with the right rest and nutrition to grow.
 To build muscle you must be taking a rest day when the program says to, getting enough sleep, and getting the right nutrition to fuel your body.
-You may feel as though the weights are too light when starting this program, don’t increase them mid cycle as you are not maxing out during this program.
+You may feel as though the weights are too light at the start of the program, don’t increase them mid cycle as you are not maxing out during this program.
 You need to be able to train every muscle group without needing an additional rest day before training those muscle groups again.
 Pushing it too hard will make that difficult.

 If you have never lifted before, although this is a beginner workout program, there are better options available for faster progress.
-The Stronglifts program has a similar design as it has a 3 day workout per week setup that also trains about every muscle group each workout day.
+The Stronglifts program is a strength training program that has a similar design as it has a 3 day workout per week setup that also trains about every muscle group each workout day.
 It also has a rest day between every workout, however you increase the weight every day that you train, taking advantage of newbie gains.

 Addressing Lagging Muscle Groups